 In one classic experiment, researchers found that when kids were given extrinsic rewards for playing with a toy that they already found intrinsically motivating, their motivation to engage in the activity actually decreased.

-Such findings have important implications for school settings, where children are often encouraged to pursue tasks in order to gain rewards.
+Such findings have important implications for school settings, where children are often encouraged to pursue tasks to gain rewards.
 The fear for educators is that, in some cases, rewarding kids might actually hurt their internal drive to learn.

 In research by Deci, intrinsic motivation was found to decrease when external rewards were dependent upon completing a task, such as getting a dollar for every puzzle solved.

 Lepper and colleagues found that expectations of rewards can also play a role in how motivation is affected by external rewards.
 When students expected some type of extrinsic reward for participating in an activity, their motivation levels were more likely to decrease as a result.

 So why do external rewards sometimes have an effect on motivation?
 Because, like other variables that can affect patient levels, our words can convey important information about factors such as autonomy and competence.

 These rewards can also make students feel as though they are doing something that they are not really capable of doing.
 Instead of doing a task because they feel competent and engaged, they are doing it simply to earn a reward.
 This does not lend itself to feelings of competence.